Holographic two-point functions of heavy operators revisited: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Harish Murali and Pedro Vieira for useful discussions.
+I would like to thank Romuald Janik, Harish Murali, Bogdan Stefanski, and Pedro Vieira for useful discussions.
 I am especially grateful to Adolfo Holguin and Vladimir Kazakov for discussions that inspired this work and for their insightful comments and suggestions on the draft, and to Constantin Bachas for careful reading of the manuscript and valuable feedback.

 \begin{appendices}